storizzi/quora-backup/README.md

 ### Environment Variables

-The script supports several environment variables, which can be set in a `.env` file in the project directory.
+The script supports several environment variables, which can be set in a `.env` file in the project directory (one level above the user-name directory).

-There is a sample '.env-example' that can be copied to '.env' as a template.
+There is a sample '.env-example' in the source folder that can be copied to '.env' as a template.

 The variables and their descriptions are as follows: